CP1404/Practicals/prac_01/README.md

 efficient `if, elif, else` structure you can.
 The code is available here at: [broken_score.py](broken_score.py)
 Remember to click **Raw** before copying and pasting so that you get proper formatting!

 The _intention_ is that the score must be between 0 and 100 inclusive;
 90 or more is excellent; 50 or more is a pass; below 50 is bad.
+There is no intention to do any repetition.

 Be very careful of your boundary conditions... and **test systematically**.

 ## 3. Loops